LittleBitwise/SLua-wiki/Chapter 1 - Intro.md

 # Events and handlers
 Scripting in second life is *event-driven*, meaning that most scripts will react to *events* caused by their environment and may cause events themselves.

 The default script has a function called `touch_start`, which is actually an *event handler* for an event of the same name, which is triggered *(or called)* when someone begins touching the object containing the script.
-There are many built-in events in Second Life, see {this page} for the full list!
+There are many built-in events in Second Life, see [this page](https://wiki.secondlife.com/wiki/Category:LSL_Events/ID) for the full list!